 1. Etosha National Park, Namibia

+African national parks aren’t all golden grasslands and sprawling savannahs.
 Etosha National Park is famous for its massive salt pans.
-These cover approximately 23% of the park’s vast 22,269 square kilometre/8,598 square mile area.
+These cover over 20% of the park’s vast 22,269 square kilometre/8,598 square mile area.

 The shimmering white backdrop of the pans not only offers a unique landscape but also plays a vital role in the park’s ecological system.
-It also explains its name, which means ‘great white place’ in Oshindonga.
+Etosha means ‘great white place’ in Oshindonga.
 These mostly dry pans are remnants of ancient lakes and the sheer expanse of them is mesmerising.

 2. Masai Mara National Reserve, Kenya

-The Maasai Mara National Reserve is rightly one of the world’s most renowned wildlife destinations.
-It offers visitors one of the world’s most spectacular wildlife events in the Great Wildebeest Migration – when over a million wildebeest, zebras, and antelopes arrive.
+The Masai Mara National Reserve is rightly one of the most renowned Africa national parks due to the Great Wildebeest Migration, when over a million wildebeest, zebras, and antelopes arrive.

 3. Kruger National Park, South Africa

-The vast Kruger National Park is undoubtedly South Africa’s flagship wildlife reserve, and is a much sought-after safari and wildlife destination.
-The Kruger is renowned for its diverse wildlife, including the Big Five, lion, leopard, buffalos, elephants and rhinos.
+The vast Kruger National Park is undoubtedly South Africa’s flagship wildlife reserve, and is a much sought-after national park for wildlife safaris.
+The Kruger is renowned for its diverse wildlife, including the Big Five.

 Its vast landscapes include savannahs, woodlands, and rivers, and more than 500 bird species have been recorded.
-Kruger’s impressive range of accommodations includes rest camps, camping sites, luxurious lodges and other self-catering options.
+The Greater Kruger ecosystem includes exclusive private reserves, such as Sabi Sands and Timbavati.

-Serengeti National Park is undoubtedly one of the world’s most iconic wilderness areas and safari destinations.
-It’s ecological importance is underlined by its UNESCO World Heritage status.
+Serengeti National Park is undoubtedly one of the most iconic national parks in Africa.
+Its ecological importance is underlined by its UNESCO World Heritage status.

 Moremi Game Reserve is the oldest protected area in the Okavango Delta and is a premier safari destination.
 It lies in an unspoiled wilderness area renowned for its rich biodiversity and spectacular natural beauty.

-Moremi offers visitors a stunning mix of lush waterways, floodplains, open savannahs, and dense woodlands.
-Its diverse wildlife includes the iconic Big Five – elephants, lions, leopards, buffalos and rhinos.
-Numerous other species occur here including hippos, crocodiles, zebras, giraffes, sable antelopes, cheetahs, and spotted hyenas.
+This African national park offers visitors a stunning mix of lush waterways, floodplains, open savannahs, and dense woodlands.
+Its diverse wildlife includes the iconic Big Five – elephants, lions, leopards, buffaloes, and rhinos.
+Numerous other species occur here, including hippos, crocodiles, zebras, giraffes, sable antelopes, cheetahs, and spotted hyenas.

 The range of accommodation includes luxury lodges and campsites.
-Activities on offer include game drives and walks, as well as boating safaris!
+Activities on offer include game drives and walks, as well as boating and mokoro safaris.

-Botswana’s vast Chobe National Park is celebrated for its wealth of diverse species, including lions, leopards, spotted hyenas, cheetahs, meerkats, crocodiles, wild dogs, lechwe, buffalos, hippos and aardvark.
+Botswana’s vast Chobe National Park is celebrated for its wealth of diverse species, including lions, leopards, spotted hyenas, cheetahs, meerkats, crocodiles, wild dogs, lechwe, buffaloes, hippos, and aardvarks.
 It also has an estimated 50,000 elephants.
 Its 450 bird species include fish eagles, Kori bustards, kingfishers, coucals, nightjars, herons, and many more.

 7. Bwindi Forest National Park, Uganda